hankpai/fim_meta/README.md

 - [ ] If Data Input 1.iii is more accurate for NRP AEP, can remove the optional download (Step 3) and hard code Step 4 to neglect offline option
 - [ ] Find way to make point DEM 3dep metadata query more robust (not time out)
 - [x] Map DEM resolution to meters
-- [ ] Expand output 5 to include all flavors of USGS estimated AEP (empirical, weighted, and others that are provided)
+- [x] Expand output 5 to include all flavors of USGS estimated AEP (empirical, weighted, and others that are provided)
+- [ ] Check if FEMA BFE (base flood elevations for 1% AEP are available/scrapeable).
+If yes, translate the BFE to flow from current rating
 - [ ] OPTIONAL finish trying to calculate NWM AEP's with low flow outlier filters
 - [ ] OPTIONAL work to make more OOP based